Anica-blip/3c-content-library/README.md

 ---

-**Built with ❤️ for content creators, educators, and knowledge sharers.**
+**Built with ❤️ as part of the 3C Thread To Success ecosystem — designed for learning, exploration, and inspiration within a structured environment.**

 **Ready to get started?** Open [SETUP-ENHANCED.md](SETUP-ENHANCED.md) and follow the 5-step quick start!